rayan4444/ros_on_rpi_tutorial/README.md

 ```
 sudo apt install ros-melodic-ros-base
 ```
-> > If you have poor internet connection or happen to be in China where some mirrors are really slow, this step can take a long time (HAX office: )
+> > If you have poor internet connection or happen to be in China where some mirrors are really slow, this step can take a long time (HAX office Ethernet: 4.5h)

 * Setup your environment
 ```